dansmyers/AI/Labs/4-Embeddings/README.md

 The code below sets up the connection to VoyageAI using the API key that you configured in the previous step.
 It then calls `vo.embed` to convert a given text string to a vector.
 The output is a long list of, in this case, 1024 numbers.

 Key idea: This embedding, in some sense, captures the holistic essence of the text string.
 It's a quantitative representation of what the string is "about" in an abstract way.
-But, beacuse it's now a vector, we can more easily calculate things like distances, similarities, and translations in vector space.
+But, because it's now a vector, we can more easily calculate things like distances, similarities, and translations in vector space.

 Once you can run the code below, experiment with creating a few more example embeddings.